actionml/harness/python-sdk/README.md

  - install Harness using the [install directions](../install.md)
  - install Python 3.x
- - install the "actionml" Python package from the python-sdk directory where this README is located using `python setup.py install`
+ - install the "harness" Python package from the python-sdk directory where this README is located using `python setup.py install`

 The `integration-test` should do the rest, look for obvious errors or differences in expected and test output.